craftingcity/The-Known-World/Notes on the Multiverse/Seattle Exports Misery/Factions of Puget Sound/Factions of Puget Sound.md

 		- [[Shadow Bandits]]
 		- [[Normandy Guerilla Army]]
 		- [[Kent Rangers Corps]]
-	- *Enumclaw Safe Zone* (Enumclaw)
+	- *Enumclaw Civilized Safe Zone* (Enumclaw)
-			- The *ECSZ* is the calmest area of the Puget Sound, where Enumclaw keeps peace and trade.
+			- The *ECSZ* is the calmest area of the Puget Sound, where the Enumclaw Civil Patrol keeps peace and trade in the area.
 		- [[Enumclaw Civilized Safe Zone]] (see [[The Man Upstairs]])
 		- [[Shadow Bandits]]
 		- [[Kent Rangers Corps]]
 		- [[Druids of Covington]]
 		- [[Muckleshoot Gamblers]]
 	- *Ruins of Tacoma* (Federal Way, Tacoma, Puyallup)
+			-
 		- [[Kent Rangers Corps]] (see [[General Whittman]])
 		- [[Fedway Scavs]]
 		- [[Aria Edges]]